Morita classes of microdifferential algebroids: Microdifferential operators

 Then the image $f(Q)$ of $Q\in\she_\dTM$ is characterized by the relation

-where $Q^*$ denotes the adjoint operator, and $(\shl,u)$ is a simple module along the conormal bundle of the diagonal $\Delta$ in $T^*(M\times M)$ (see~\cite{Kas03}).
+where $Q^*$ denotes the adjoint operator, and $(\shl,u)$ is a simple module along the conormal bundle to the diagonal $\Delta$ in $T^*(M\times M)$ (see~\cite{Kas03}).
 Denote by $\shc_\Delta$ the sheaf of complex microfunctions along the conormal bundle to $\Delta$.
-By \cite[Theorem~8.21]{Kas03}, there exists $\lambda\in\C$ and an isomorphism
+By \cite[Theorem~8.21]{Kas03}, there exist $\lambda\in\C$ and an isomorphism

 so that $\varphi(P_y\tens\delta_\Delta) =u$ for some invertible $P\in \she_\dTM(\lambda)$.
 One then has

 It follows by \eqref{eq:fQ} that one has $f = \ad(P)$. \end{proof}